andreamoleri/DataArchitecture/README.md

 2. **High Availability**: by distributing data across multiple nodes, clusters ensure that the system remains operational even if one or more nodes fail.
 3. **Load Balancing**: tasks and queries are distributed across the nodes, balancing the load and improving performance.

-In MongoDB Atlas, clusters can be easily set up and managed through the Atlas user interface.
+Clusters can be easily set up and managed by the programmer, through the command line or by using Atlas user interface.
 Clusters can be deployed across multiple cloud providers and regions, allowing for global distribution of data and applications.

 #### Sharding in MongoDB